Exact Algorithms for Computing Generalized Eigenspaces of Matrices via Jordan-Krylov Basis

 \begin{assumption} Assume that, for $\e\in\cE$, the minimal annihilating polynomial $\pi_{A,\e}(\lambda)$ is given.
 As a result, the matrices $f(A)$ and $g_{\e}(A)$ also are given. \end{assumption}

-Note that \Cref{assumption:time-complexity} is about the structure of the input matrix. \Cref{assumption:minimal-annihilating-polynomial} means that the complexity of calculating the minimal annihilating polynomials is not considered in this analysis.
+\Cref{assumption:time-complexity} is about the structure of the input matrix.
+Note that, by the assumption, we have $r\ge d(\lbar+\nu)$, which shows that $\max\{d,\nu,\lbar,r\}=r$, $d\lbar\le r\le n$ and $d\nu\le r\le n$. \Cref{assumption:minimal-annihilating-polynomial} means that the complexity of calculating the minimal annihilating polynomials is not considered in this analysis.
 For calculating the minimal annihilating polynomials, the choice of algorithm, whether deterministic or probabilistic, can affect the overall computational complexity estimation.
 In this paper, we will focus on the complexity estimation of algorithms for calculating general eigenvectors, excluding the estimation of the algorithm for calculating the minimal annihilating polynomials, which can be found in our previous paper (\cite{taj-oha-ter2018b}).
 Furthermore, since $f(A)$ and $g_{\e}(A)$ are obtained during the computation of the minimal annihilating polynomials, they will be excluded from this evaluation.

+\begin{remark} When computing the Krylov generating sets for $\ker f(A)^{\lbar}$, it is not always necessary to compute $g_{\e}(\lambda)$ precisely.
+Instead, $g(\lambda)$ can also be used, which may make the complexity analysis simpler.
+However, our approach aims to compute the Krylov generating sets without including redundant factors in $g(\lambda)$, to reduce the length of the components of the vectors appearing during the computation and thereby improve computational efficiency (see also \Cref{remark:reduction-krylovGS}). \end{remark}

 Based on the above assumptions, we first present an estimate of the complexity of the overall algorithm as a conclusion.